ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 Section 8.
 Vacancies.
 Any vacancy occurring in the Board of Directors may be filled by DAO Resolution.
 A Director elected to fill a vacancy shall hold office only until the next election of Directors by the Members if there are Members.
 If there are no members, a Director’s appointment shall last until resignation, death, incapacitation, commission of a felony or any crime of moral turpitude (or the Foundation’s discovery of such having occurred in the past five (5) years), embezzling Foundation resources or using the Foundation for self-dealing or any illegal or conflicting purpose (including all actions taken as an ostensible or apparent representative or agent of the Foundation), entering or threatening to enter into legal conflict with the Foundation, knowing violation or disparagement of the Purposes, or unavailability lasting a period of at least sixty (60) days from the first and thirty (30) days from the last bona fide contact attempt, with at least two such contact attempts required.
 Any directorship to be filled by reason of an increase in the number of Directors shall be filled by DAO Resolution.

+// DAO can remove and replace directors

 Section 9.
 Removal.
 By DAO Resolution or if required by the terms of the Charter, any Director or Directors may be removed from office, with or without cause.
 New Directors may be elected contemporaneously by DAO Resolution for the unexpired terms of Directors removed from office.
 If the beneficiaries to elect persons to fill the unexpired terms of removed Directors, and if the beneficiaries did not intend to decrease the number of Directors to serve on the Board, then the vacancies unfilled shall be filled in accordance with provisions in these Bylaws for vacancies.

 Section 10.
 Presumption of Assent.
 A Director who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless he or she votes against such action or abstains from voting because of an asserted conflict of interest.

 Section 11.
 Minutes.
 The Board shall keep minutes of all meetings and record them in the Foundation’s minute book or the Stipulated Software Repository if not otherwise detailed in a DAO Resolution or otherwise publicly accessible.

+// any movement of value from the DAO treasury must be pursuant to a DAO Resolution.
+Where possible, the DAO treasury should be directly interactive by DAO vote, and the Foundation should avoid having assets outside the DAO treasury to avoid complication (or modify this section)

 Section 12.
 Budget and Disbursements.
 The Board may budget for and otherwise pay reasonable costs, including reasonable remuneration of Directors.
 However, the Board shall not pay to its Directors a salary or similar compensation for service on the Board unless there are sufficient funds to do so after considering the Foundation's current and anticipated mandatory operating costs and all other duly authorized payables.
 All funds management and investment contracts, Director contracts, officer and employee contracts must be pursuant to a duly authorized written agreement.
 All disbursements from the [NAME] DAO treasury or otherwise from the [NAME] Foundation must be pursuant to a valid DAO Resolution (either directly or by delegation thereof).